 Arnon's immediate choice of healing was orthodox

-obvious below, written in
+obvious below, written in 2011), that Pranic

 healing and chemo, would save his life.
 I respected his choice, regardless that i

 did not hold the same belief.

 His wife purchased a Far Infrared Hothouse Dome

-(heat therapy - hyperthermia
+(heat therapy - known as hyperthermia -

 days after it arrived, Arnon passed on.